bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Now I define the rules for the container.

-It\'s important to notice that I use the flex-flow, which is a shorthand property specifying the direction of the flex container and its behavior for wrapping.
+It&apos;s important to notice that I use the flex-flow, which is a shorthand property specifying the direction of the flex container and its behavior for wrapping.